mongodb/docs/source/includes/steps-import-files-using-mongoimport.rst

       If no such user exists, create the user:

-      #.
-In the :guilabel:`Security` section of the left navigation, click
-         :guilabel:`Database Access`.
-The :guilabel:`Database Users` tab
-         displays.
+      a.
+If it isn't already displayed, click the :guilabel:`Database Users` tab.

       #.
 Click :icon-fa5:`plus` :guilabel:`Add New Database User`.